News & Trending Money News

 structuresxx/Adobe frustrated Asian woman looking at the paper bills

 If you sell items online, you might be susceptible to this scam.
-In this scheme, a “customer” sends you a check that covers more than the cost of the purchased item.
+In this scheme, a “customer” sends you a check covering more than the purchased item's cost.

 The customer then asks for a refund on the amount above the purchase price.
-This is a scam since the check will later bounce and you've already sent them money out of your own funds.
+This is a scam since the check will later bounce, and you’ve already sent them money out of your own account.

 How to avoid a fake check scam